LEARNAcademy/Echo-2021-Winter-Project/README.md

 ### Light Bulb User Stories

-Branch Name : Setup-off-on
+Branch Name : setup-off-on

+- User story: I can navigate to localhost:3000 in the browser and see a React application.
-- I can see my React App running on my screen.
-On my screen, I can see a square on the screen with the word "off" in the middle.
-When I click the square the word toggle from "off" to "on" and then back "off" again.
-When I click the box the color goes from white to yellow.
-The words "on" or "off" are still displayed in the box.
+- User story: The app has a header and a square on the screen with the word "off" in the middle.
+- User story: When I click the square the word toggles from "off" to "on" and then back to "off" again.
+- User story: When the lightbulb is "off" the background color of the box is white.
+When the lightbulb is "on" the background color of the box is yellow.

 Branch Name : assets-switch

-- Instead of seeing a box, I see a picture of a light switch in the "off" position.
-When I click on the light switch it turns "on".
+- User story: Instead of seeing a box, I see a picture of a light switch in the "off" position.
+- User story: When I click the light switch the image toggles from an image in the "off" position to an image in the "on" position and then back to "off" again.
+- User story: When the light switch is "off" I see a white (unlit) lightbulb.
+When I turn the switch "on" I see a yellow (lit) lightbulb.

 Branch Name : assets-bulb

-- When the light switch is "off", I see a white light bulb.
-When I turn the switch "on", I see a yellow light bulb.
+- User story: I can see two buttons.
+One that will add a light switch and one that will remove a light switch.
+- User story: When I click the button to add a light switch a can see another light switch with its accompanying lightbulb.
+All the switches operate independently of each other.
+- User story: I can click a button to remove a light switch with its accompanying lightbulb.

 ### Stretch Challenge